Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
-Dec.
-2021.
-I am serving on the Board Committee of SIG on CAD&CG, China Computer Federation (CCF)

-Nov.
-2021.
-One paper accepted by the prestigious journal of ASME Trans.
-JCISE.

-Oct.
-2021.
-Won the best poster award at GDC2021.

-June 2021.
+Jul.
+2023.
 One paper accepted by the prestigious journal of Computer-Aided Design.

-May 2021.
-I am serving on the Board Committee of SIG on Intelligent Graphics, China Society of Image and Graphics (CSIG)
+Jul.
+2023.
+One paper accepted by the prestigious journal of Computer-Aided Design.

+May 2023.
+One paper accepted by the prestigious journal of Computer-Aided Design.

 Apr.
-2021.
-One paper accepted by the journal of Engineering with Computers.
+2023.
+One paper accepted by the journal of Advanced Engineering Informatics.

-Apr.
-2021.
-I am serving on the Program Committee of CAD&CG 2021.

-Mar.
-2021.
-One paper accepted by the prestigious journal of CIRP Annals.

 Feb.
+2023.
+One paper accepted by the prestigious journal of IEEE Transactions on Antennas and Propagation.

-2021.
-One paper accepted by the prestigious ASME Trans.
-JCISE.
+Jan.
+2023.
+One paper accepted by the prestigious journal of Computer-Aided Design.

-Dec.
-2020.
-I am serving on the Program Committee of CAD/Graphics 2021.